 What affect does the condition of a cloth have on play?

 Two physical properties describe the condition of a cloth: sliding friction (“slick” vs. “sticky”) and rolling resistance (“slow vs. “fast”).
 A “slick” cloth has very little sliding friction and allows the CB to retain its spin longer.
 For example, it is much easier to draw the ball on a “slick” cloth.
 A “fast” cloth offer very little resistance to rolling, so the balls roll much farther before coming to rest.
+A pool table stimpmeter (similar to those used the measure putting-green speed in golf) can be used to measure and compare cloth speed.

 Cloth friction has an important effect on draw and follow shots at an angle.
 With a slick cloth, the CB persists along the tangent line longer before curving to the final direction, as demonstrated with speed changes in this video (a faster shot simulates slicker conditions):